96 Emails, 10 Replies, 7 Calls Landed – How did we get such incredible success in a cold reach out?

 #0.
 An Inviting Subject Line

 ‘On average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.’ – David Ogilvy

 Your subject line is what decides the fate of your email.
 According to Invesp, 47% of email recipients open an email based on the subject line, whereas 69% report email as spam based solely on the subject line.
-Write an intriguing subject line to pique the recipient’s curiosity, allowing them to open the email instinctively.
+Write an intriguing and personalized subject line to pique the recipient’s curiosity, allowing them to open the email instinctively.

 #1.
 Introduction – It’s About the Recipient & Not the Sender

 ‘Good marketing makes the company look smart.
 Great marketing makes the customer feel smart.’ – Joe Chernov

 Before earning your recipient’s interest, you need to show interest in the recipient first.
 Pro tip – Open your conversation that shows your interest in the recipient’s work.
 Make the recipient feel special and personalize each email according to the recipient.
 However, don’t lay it on thick.
 As Owen Feltham rightly said, “There is no belittling worse than to overpraise a man.”
 Keep it simple and low-key.
 Once you get your recipient hooked, they are bound to read the rest of the email.

 ‘Marketing is no longer about the stuff that you make, but about the stories you tell.’ – Seth Godin

 Cold emailing is like shooting a dart.
 To hit the bullseye, you always need to remain focused on your goal.
 With your cold emailing campaign, your ultimate goal is to market the product that you will pitch at a later stage.
 So you need to answer some questions for the recipient like, ‘What’s in it for them?
 Why should they be interested in listening to what you have to say?
 Why should they be giving you their time?’.